mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 - MySQL 7M Posts - ~17s (Instance: db.r5.xlarge)
 - MySQL 9M Posts - 2min 12s (instance: db.r5.large)
-- Postgres 7M Posts - ~9s  (Instance: db.r5.xlarge)
+- Postgres 7M Posts - ~9s  (instance: db.r5.xlarge)

 Customers wanting a zero downtime upgrade can apply this index prior to doing the upgrade.
 This is fully backwards-compatible and will not acquire any table lock or affect any existing operations on the table.